Undergraduate Academic Programs

 An internship is a practical and professional work experience that allows students to participate in the operations of business, industry, education, government or not-for-profit organizations.
 Internships provide students with opportunities to integrate their classroom learning with on-the-job experiences and to test practical applications of their liberal arts education in a variety of settings.

 Application forms for internships are available in the office of the registrar.
-The application form shall be completed by the student and approved by the student’s academic advisor, faculty internship supervisor, on-site internship supervisor, and the department chairperson prior to registration.
+The application form shall be completed by the student and approved by the student’s academic advisor, faculty internship supervisor, on-site internship supervisor, and department chair prior to registration.

 For each semester hour of credit, the intern should invest at least 45 hours of time at the internship location.
 Academic departments and programs establish other specific criteria and procedures for internships.
 In addition to the practical on-site experience, internships have an academic component that may include readings, reports, journals, seminars and/or faculty conferences.
 A student may enroll for 1–12 credit hours of internship during any one semester.
 A student may use a maximum of 12 credit hours of internship to meet graduation requirements.
 All internships have a course number of 400.